 For an early start, attend one of the many free breakfast barbecues, followed by a barbecue lunch and then complete your day by competing in the Baynton Gift and watching an Australian film in the open evening air.

-If you're involved with a community group that's planning to hold a free Australia Day event, you can apply for an Australia Day Grant of up to $500.
-Applications are now closed for 2019.
-A report will be presented to the Ordinary Council Meeting on Wednesday 19 December 2018 with all applicants notified after that date.
+If you're involved with a community group that's planning to hold a free Australia Day event, you can apply for a grant of up to $500.

 For more information on planning an Australia Day event, see: National Australia Day Council